Error handling

 }

 You can further customize what error message will be shown to the user based on the status code.
-To do that, add your status code to the error directive.
+To do this, add your status code to the `error` directive.

 {